skyssolutions/lynxchan/src/be/Readme.md

 `lynxchan -ca -l login -p pass -gr 0` = create an account with login login, password pass with root global role and then start the server.
 `lynxchan -rf -rb -nd` = reload the saved front-page and the default banner and do not start a server.

-# Sub-domains
-The only sub-domain used is `archive` to serve archives.
-There used to be other two but they are gone.
-RIP in peace.

 # Directory structure
 The json api files will be stored on the `api` directory and accessed by the `/.api/` path. `/.api/function` will use the file `api/function.js`.
 The form api for support of users without js because they are retarded tin foilers are in the `form` directory and are accessed using `domain/function.js`.